HiroNormal/Bo2_Zm-GSC-Scripts/README.md

-# Black-ops-2-GSC-Scripts
+# Bo2 Zombies GSC Scripts
-This repo contains GSC scripts for black ops 2 such as a round timer, a game timer, first box and player selection
+This repo contains GSC scripts for black ops 2, such as a round timer, a game timer, a first box and player selection for motd

 ## Install
 1. Win + R